"WHAT DOES THE BIBLE

 The futuristic book of Revelation describes the people of God in the end time, as those who “keep the commandments of God, and the faith of Jesus.”
 The fact that God’s people are commandment keepers in the future is repeated three times in the book of Revelation.
 (Revelation 12:17, Revelation 14:12 and Revelation 22:14)

 The Commandments, contrary to popular opinion, are not done away with.
 The Saturday Sabbath, contrary to popular opinion, is not done away with.
-Many long years after Christ’s death the apostle John wrote, “He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him.”
+Many long years after Christ’s death the apostle John wrote, “He that saith, I know him, and keeps not his commandments, is a liar, and the truth is not in him.”
 John 2:4 If you don’t keep the commandments, you don’t know Christ.
 And Christ proclaims in Matthew 7:22-23 that He does not know anyone who transgresses the law!

 “Many will say to me in that day, (the future) Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works.
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.”
-Matthew 7:22-23 Christ does not have a relationship with those that “work iniquity,” so it would be wise to know what iniquity literally means!
+Matthew 7:22-23 plainly says that Christ does not have a relationship with those that “work iniquity,” so it would be wise to know what iniquity literally means!

-“ANOMIA” IS TRANSLATED BOTH INTO THE WORD "INIQUITY" IN MATTHEW 7 AND THE PHRASE "TRANSGRESSION OF THE LAW" IN 1 JOHN 3:4!
+“ANOMIA” IS TRANSLATED "INIQUITY" IN MATTHEW 7 AND "TRANSGRESSION OF THE LAW" IN 1 JOHN 3:4!
+But, they are both from "Anomia."

 Now if we apply the translation to "anomia" in Matthew 7:23, we see what Christ was saying, “I never knew you: depart from me, ye that transgress the law.”